Gluesticks Blog

 Instructions:

-In a large mixing bowl combine butter, shortening, and sugar.
+In a large mixing bowl (or bowl of a stand mixer) combine butter, shortening, and sugar.
 Beat until fluffy.
-Turn mixer down and add egg, vanilla and almond extract.
+Turn the electric mixer down and add egg, vanilla extract, and almond extract.
 Add baking powder.
-Sift in and flour and cornstarch until mixed thoroughly for 1-2 more minutes.
+Stir in flour* and cornstarch and mix until soft dough forms.

 Lightly flour your working surface and shape dough into a large ball.